 Flex: tapping for updates

-Nike’s larger and pricier FuelBand (£140) has a more versatile display, which doubles as a watch, for instance.
+Fitbit’s larger and pricier Charge (£99) has a more versatile display, which doubles as a watch, for instance, and shows you steps, active minutes, calories burned and even floors climbed.

 So, for example, two lights solid and the third blinking means you’ve achieved between 40 and 60 percent of your overall goal.